Yay-SugaKookies/com150/README.md

 # com150
-I forgot my flash drive today, so imma upload my visual basic code on here.
 Today, I was instructed to create three simple windows applications using visual basic.
+I forgot my flash drive, so imma upload my code on here.

 **PROGRAMS WITH THEIR FUNCTIONS:**